Keshet Eilon Summer Mastercourse 2022

 Insurance for health, instrument, and personal belongings/equipment: Each participant must submit a “Release from Responsibility” form, signed by their instrument insurer, together with the student’s confirmation of participation in the Mastercourse.
 This form will be sent together with the letter of acceptance to the Mastercourse.
 All insurance must be prepaid, and copies of the contracts must be submitted to Keshet Eilon upon arrival at the Mastercourse.

-Transportation to Eilon: For the Hybrid Mastercourse participants we offer transportation to Kibbutz Eilon from the train station in Nahariya.
-Further details later on.
+Transportation to Eilon: We offer transportation to Kibbutz Eilon.
+Further details will be sent later on.

 The Keshet Eilon Music Center is administered by a registered non-profit organization.
 Its funding is based on support by foundations, organizations and private individuals.